 Mahmoud al-Warfalli (screengrab)

-But the footage is the latest from a number of incidents linked to Warfalli, officially the special forces field commander of Haftar's LNA, which says it is fighting Islamic State and other groups it regards as "terrorists", while also opposing the UN-backed unity government sitting in Tripoli.
+But the footage is the latest from a number of incidents linked to Warfalli, officially the special forces field commander of Haftar's LNA, which says it is fighting the Islamic State (IS) group and other groups it regards as "terrorists," while also opposing the UN-backed unity government sitting in Tripoli.

 Human Rights Watch called for an investigation on 22 March, and named Warfalli as complicit in war crimes committed by LNA forces in the final battle for Ganfouda, following a long siege of the town.

 "Libyan National Army (LNA) forces may have committed war crimes," said HRW in its report.

 The rights group said these included "killing and beating civilians, and summarily executing and desecrating bodies of opposition fighters in the eastern city of Benghazi on and around March 18, 2017".

 The report named Warfalli as the shooter in a video, circulated on social media in March, in which he allegedly murdered three men.

 Human Rights Watch said the video showed him shooting them "in the back of the head with a machine gun as they kneel facing a wall with their hands tied behind their backs".

 The LNA Special Forces spokesman issued a statement on the 21 March defending Warfalli’s actions as having occurred "within the battlefields".

 Human Rights Watch said that by issuing statements justifying these "barbaric acts," the leadership of the LNA was implicating themselves in "what appear to be war crimes".